Primary tabs

 The course is intended for mathematicians, computer scientists and others wishing to learn about the subject in preparation for a PhD course or a career in industry.
 It is also suitable for students with a first degree in biosciences as long as they have strong quantitative skills (which should be documented in the application).

-Core modules are in bioinformatics, scientific programming with R, genomics, systems biology and cancer evolution.
+Core modules include bioinformatics, scientific programming with R and genomics.
 All students joining this course are required to attend an introductory course in molecular biology (usually scheduled at the start of the academic year, just before formal lectures commence).
 Courses are delivered in association with several departments from across the University and neighbouring institutes.
-The course concludes with a three-month internship in a university or industrial laboratory.
+The course concludes with a three-month research project in a university or industrial laboratory.

 Learning Outcomes